 In this guide, we’ll cover some general information about clumping litter that is designed for multiple cats, what you should look for in a good cat litter for multiple cats, and what some of the best litters are out there for use with multiple pets.

-- Best Multiple Cat Litter - Top 5
+- Our Top 4 Picks of the Best Multiple Cat Litter

 - Pros of Clumping Litters